 The WPA Writer's Project goes on to say that, “It is the home of Rear Admiral Harry H. Rousseau's widow, a landscape architect of distinction.
 Her garden, open during April Garden Week, is notable for its old trees, rock garden, and iris-bordered walks.”

 The Rousseaus were living here when Admiral Rousseau died at sea in 1930.
-This photo accompanied the Washington Times notice of that event, on July 24, 1930.
+This photo accompanied the Washington Evening Star's notice of that event, on July 24, 1930.

 Admiral Rousseau had been instrumental in the creation of the Panama Canal and was chief coordinator and director of naval oil reserves, when he died.
 In 1928 he appeared on a 20¢ Canal Zone postage stamp.